-The PhD program in nursing offered by the Decker School of Nursing is designed to prepare graduates for research and active scholarship in nursing that will extend the knowledge base of the field and improve the delivery of healthcare for rural and vulnerable populations.
+Decker's PhD in Nursing program is designed to prepare graduates for research and active scholarship that will extend the knowledge base of nursing and improve the delivery of healthcare for rural and vulnerable populations.
 Students will be prepared to conduct research and develop theory related to these populations.
 Graduates of the program will also be able to design future practice models, direct the development of policy initiatives and effect meaningful change within healthcare delivery systems.

-- PHD in Nursing
+- PhD in Nursing

 After You Graduate